School of Theology & Christian Ministry

 It is the ultimate prayer that the Seminary be a place where scholarship, spirituality, and service are offered to the glory of God.
 It is our prayer that you will experience God’s grace and peace wherever He leads you.

-To this end, the Seminary is sensitive to the need for facilitating the spiritual growth of the seminarian.
+To this end, the Seminary is sensitive to the need to facilitate the spiritual growth of the seminarian.
 It values spiritual formation as a central integration point of preparation for ministry.
 This integration complements the academic disciplines with a responsiveness to the divine presence of the Lord in word and deed.
 Students and faculty are encouraged to share together in the community life of faith through chapel attendance, small prayer groups, spiritual formation groups, and personal meditation.
 Active participation in the life of a local congregation is also highly desirable.

 Why AU?

-• The Anderson University School of Theology and Christian Ministry offers a 72 hour Master of Divinity degree, a Master of Arts in Christian Ministries, and a Master of Theological Studies (thesis and non-thesis tracks).
+- The Anderson University School of Theology and Christian Ministry offers a 72 hour Master of Divinity degree, a Master of Arts in Christian Ministries, and a Master of Theological Studies (thesis and non-thesis tracks).
 All degree programs are offered online and onsite and are accredited by the Association of Theological Schools.

-• Residential housing is available for students in the seminary’s degree programs.
+- Residential housing is available for students in the seminary’s degree programs.
 The housing is at York Seminary Village.
 This housing complex was constructed in 2006 and 2008.

 Accreditation